 Hydrocodone/Acetaminophen (Norco or Vicodin): Short-acting pain pill to be used as needed for breakthrough pain.
 You may take 1-2 tablets every 4-6 hours.
 The daily limit is 12 pills /24 hours.

--OR- (based on your tolerance)
+-OR-

 Hydromorphone (Dilaudid): Short-acting pain pill to be used as needed for breakthrough pain.
 You may take 1-2 tablets every 4-6 hours.